rafik790/springboot-microservice/README-FOR-LOGAGGREGATION.md

 - Start all the microservices in the order of **configserver, eurekaserver, accounts, loans, cards, gatewayserver**.
 - Once all the microservices are started, access the URL http://localhost:8072/api/accounts/getCustomerDetails/1 through Postman by passing the below request in JSON format.
-  You should be able to see the logger statements along with **App name, Trace ID, Span ID** like we discussed in the course.
+  You should be able to see the logger statements along with **App name, Trace ID, Span ID**.

  ## Zipkin